NBA Rumors: Celtics Could Acquire Myles Turner For Package Centered On Grizzlies’ 2020 1st-Round Pick

-Since the 2019 NBA offseason, rumors have been swirling around the Boston Celtics who are expected to find Al Horford’s replacement before the 2020 February NBA trade deadline.
+Since the 2019 NBA offseason, rumors have been swirling around the Boston Celtics, who are expected to find Al Horford’s replacement before the 2020 February NBA trade deadline.
 Though the Celtics have Enes Kanter, Daniel Theis, and Robert Williams, none of them could fill the hole Horford left on the defensive end of the floor.
 As of now, the Celtics are being linked to several defensive-minded big men, including Myles Turner of the Indiana Pacers.

 According to ClutchPoints, the potential arrival of Turner to Boston would make the Celtics a more dangerous team in the 2019-20 NBA season.
 Having a stretch five and a quality rim protector like Turner would further improve the Celtics’ performance on both ends of the floor.